15 Apr Covid-19 – information for our community

 - Flu vaccination for College staff has been arranged.
 To read about Ministry of Health information about flu vaccination click here

 - The College are in regular contact with our cleaning company regarding the cleaning schedule.
-They are doing 5 additional hours per day to enhance the cleaning of hard surfaces and contact points.
+They are doing additional hours to enhance the cleaning of hard surfaces and contact points.

 - If students are self-isolating, staff are prepared for learning to continue remotely.
 Students would access this through an internet connection.
 Please let us know if this presents a potential difficulty for you.